What Are Energy Efficiency Grants?

 Landlords

 You let properties to tenants.
-The Warm Homes Plan and ECO4 both allow landlords to access funding via eligible tenants.
+The Warm Homes Plan allows landlords to access funding via eligible tenants.
 With MEES legislation requiring EPC C by 2030, grants can eliminate compliance costs entirely.

 - Tenant in receipt of qualifying benefit